-The following table sets forth our capitalization as of March 31, 2006:
+The following table sets forth the capitalization of Sunoco Logistics Partners L.P. as of March 31, 2006:

-- on an actual basis; - as adjusted to give effect to the common units offered by this prospectus supplement, the related capital contribution of our general partner and the application of the net proceeds therefrom in the manner described under "Use of Proceeds;" and - as adjusted to give effect to the common units offered by this prospectus supplement, the related capital contribution of our general partner, the concurrent offering by Sunoco Logistics Partners Operations L.P. of \$175 million in aggregate principal amount of senior notes due 2016 and the application of the net proceeds therefrom in the manner described under "Use of Proceeds."
+- on an actual basis; - as adjusted to give effect to our offering of \$175 million in aggregate principal amount of senior notes due 2016 and the application of the estimated net proceeds therefrom in the manner described under "Use of Proceeds"; and - as adjusted to give effect to the proposed concurrent offering of common units by Sunoco Logistics Partners L.P., its general partner's related capital contribution, our offering of \$175 million in aggregate principal amount of senior notes due 2016 and the application of the estimated net proceeds therefrom in the manner described under "Use of Proceeds."